MiKTeX/docker-miktex/README.md

 By default, all commands inside the container are executed as `root`.

-You have the option have run all commands as a dedicated host user by setting the container environment variables `MIKTEX_GID` and `MIKTEX_UID`.
+It is possible to execute as a dedicated host user by setting the container environment variables `MIKTEX_GID` and `MIKTEX_UID`.

-To map the current user, you would pass options `-e MIKTEX_GID=$(id -g)` and `-e MIKTEX_UID=$(id -u)` to the Docker `run` command.
+To execute as the current user, you would pass options `-e MIKTEX_GID=$(id -g)` and `-e MIKTEX_UID=$(id -u)` to the Docker `run` command.

 ### Example